Welcome to Takahama

 高浜地区

-Home to beautiful scenic spots like Shiroyama Park & Meikyodo Cave, the Takahama area is the town center and is where you`ll find most supermarkets and many other public facilities, Walking along the old Tango Highway and visiting the port district really evokes the atmosphere of a fisherman`s town.
+The Takahama area, home to picturesque spots like Shiroyama Park and Meikyodo Cave, serves as the town center, where you’ll find most supermarkets and various public facilities.
+A stroll along the old Tango Highway and through the port district captures the authentic atmosphere of a traditional fishing town.

 Wada area